TemitopeOresegun/cybersecurity-practice-labs/TryHackMe/module-2-network-fundamentals/what-is-networking/notes.md

 - MAC addresses can be **spoofed** to bypass network restrictions.
 - Lab exercise demonstrated how spoofing can potentially gain access to a network.

-## MAC Spoofed in lab
+## Lab exercise

 ![TryHackMe Flag](screenshots/thm-you-got-on-tryhackme.png)

-This confirms successful completion of the task in the TryHackMe lab.
+This confirms successful completion of the exercise in the TryHackMe lab.

 ---